-5. MONITORING THE IMPROVEMENT PLAN
+7. MONITORING THE IMPROVEMENT PLAN

-- 5.1 The Overview and Scrutiny Committee has agreed to lead on scrutinising the progress of the overarching improvement plan.
-In addition, each Children and Young People's Scrutiny Meeting will have a standing item to focus on a key theme in the Improvement Plan. - 5.2 Following the submission of the improvement plan in December, Ofsted will undertake a programme of quarterly monitoring visits and a re-inspection once the period of monitoring has ended.
-The quarterly monitoring visits will commence in December and the findings will be reported to the council. - 5.3 The Department for Education will also provide an additional level of scrutiny to support and challenge the council to improve.
+- 7.1 Following the submission of the improvement plan in December, Ofsted will undertake a programme of quarterly monitoring visits and a re-inspection once the period of monitoring has ended.
+The quarterly monitoring visits will commence in December and the findings will be reported to the council. - 7.2 The Department for Education will also provide an additional level of scrutiny to support and challenge the council to improve.
 The DfE has appointed Eleanor Brazil as the children's commissioner to Croydon for an initial three-months to give advice to ministers about the council's progress on improvements.
 The children's commissioner will write a report to the minister on her findings, which will be published on the DfE website.
 It is anticipated this report will be completed early December, 2017.
 The DfE will review the local authority's progress towards improvement every six months.

-6. NEXT STEPS
+8. NEXT STEPS